 aloo ka pakodas are an awesome snack that you will feel really good having in the winters or monsoons. they warm up your tea time with family and friends.

 these aloo pakoras that i made were not heavy. generally they are. i was wondering what is the difference. i realized that i fried the pakoras in rice bran oil and that made a big difference. they were very light. i made both potato and spring onion pakoras on this day and both of them were light.

 usually i fry them in sunflower oil and i do feel a subtle heaviness after having them. but not this time. rice bran oil is a good alternative to other oils.

-i made the aloo pakoras for evening snacks with tea. i am showing a step by step method as i personally now many people, especially folks who are new to cooking do not get the texture of the pakoras as well the consistency of the batter right. each potato slice has to be coated completely with the batter and the pakoras should puff up while frying. thats an ideal aloo pakora.
+i made the aloo pakoras for evening snacks with tea. i am showing a step by step method as i personally know many people, especially folks who are new to cooking do not get the texture of the pakoras as well the consistency of the batter right. each potato slice has to be coated completely with the batter and the aloo pakoras should puff up while frying. thats an ideal aloo pakora.

 i hope this step by step method helps you to make yummy as well as pakoras the way they should be made… better than what the halwais make 🙂

 aloo pakora quick video recipe (29 second video)

 if you are looking for more pakora recipes then do check:

 aloo pakora recipe - crisp golden batter coated fried potato fritters.